With the rising cost of living, it’s more important than ever that you make the right choices when it comes to your household running costs.

 One of the main utilities you’ll need to make a decision on is your energy supply and the type of tariff best suited to your home.

-There are a few different energy tariffs available in the UK, but amongst the most popular are fixed rate and variable rate tariffs.
+There are a few different energy tariffs available in the UK, but among the most popular are fixed-rate and variable-rate tariffs.
 In this guide, we’ll provide you with a detailed comparison of fixed and variable rate contracts, highlighting how they work, their benefits and the types of properties they’re best suited to.

-Although fixed rate tariffs allow you to secure your energy rates for an agreed period, you should bear in mind that your monthly payments can still change as your bill is calculated by multiplying your unit rate by your energy usage.
-So, if like most people do, you use more energy during the winter period, you will be charged extra for the additional gas and electricity consumption.
+Although fixed-rate tariffs allow you to secure your energy rates for an agreed period, you should bear in mind that your monthly payments can still change as your bill is calculated by multiplying your unit rate by your energy usage.
+So, if as most people do, you use more energy during the winter period, you will be charged extra for the additional gas and electricity consumption.

 If you don’t set up an energy tariff directly with your energy supplier, you’re likely to be placed on your supplier’s default standard variable rate energy tariff.
 With this type of energy tariff, the cost of your energy unit rates and standing charge fees will fluctuate in line with wholesale energy prices.

 So, you may benefit from cheaper energy rates in one month, but then the rates could increase in another.
 As well as being affected by the price of wholesale energy, energy unit rates can also be affected by price caps implemented by the energy market regulator, Ofgem.